'Black & Blue'

 May much good work be done in his shadow."-Yunus Emre

-It can be sensitive to cold & can be tender in our region (Zone 8), but is right on the margin of reliably perennializing in the Pacific Northwest, returning each year bigger & flowerier than the last.
+It can be sensitive to cold & can be tender in our region (Zone 8), but is right on the margin of reliably perennializing in the Pacific Northwest, returning each year, sometimes bigger & flowerier than the previous year, sometimes always seeming merely to be holding on.

 In areas where winters fall below 20 degrees F., it can still do quite well as an annual.
 In Zone 9 or 10 it will not be sensitive, but may on the contrary require a bright shade location since its large leaves will be injured if conditions are actually deserty.